pchang388/helm-charts/helm/README.md

         * For Cloud Key, should be the actual username

 3. `UP_UNIFI_CONTROLLER_0_SAVE_DPI`
-    * This is `enabled` by default values and requires DPI (Deep Packet Inspection) to be enabled for your site in Unifi
+    * This is set to `enabled` by default and requires DPI (Deep Packet Inspection) to be enabled for your site in Unifi
     * If not `enabled`, you will see no data